Aylesbury Estate: Criticism

-The NSP described the Aylesbury estate as "characterised by large concrete slab buildings built in the mid-1960s –70s, now at the end of their service life."
+The NSP described the Aylesbury estate as "characterised by large concrete slab buildings built in the mid-1960s–70s, now at the end of their service life."

 This drew criticism from residents, leading to a change of wording.
 Further objections during the EIP hearing, argued that the Council had submitted no evidence supporting the claim that the estate was at the end of its service life and had failed to investigate whether refurbishment could be a more viable and sustainable option.
-This was contrasted to Southwark's decision to bail out Notting Hill Genesis housing, at a cost of over £200M, after the housing association failed to deliver the First Development site, evidently hit with financial viability problems.
+This was contrasted to Southwark's decision to bail out Notting Hill Genesis housing, at a cost of over £200 million, after the housing association failed to deliver the First Development site, evidently hit with financial viability problems.

-Successful examples of the refurbishment of estates built using the same system as the Aylesbury and which might usefully be examined, can be found on the Six Acres estate in Islington and the Doddington estate in Battersea.
+Successful examples of the refurbishment of estates built using the same system as the Aylesbury can be found on the Six Acres estate in Islington and the Doddington estate in Battersea.

 Occupation

 In January 2015, following the March for Homes, a block on the estate was occupied by a group of squatters and housing activists in a protest against the demolition of the estate and the gentrification of London.
 Despite facing resistance from the police and security guards the occupation continued, shifting from block to block as the protesters faced eviction notices.
 The occupation gained press attention for its tactics and for the counter measures taken by Southwark Council—who installed security guards, security dogs, and a spiked fence to deter protesters.

-As the regeneration continues in phases, more estate is dominated by the construction site and the tenants who remain report feeling increasingly fearful.
 In March 2021, it had been reported that vacant properties in the low rises were being taken over by squatters because of inadequate police security.
 In addition, many residents are suffering from long-standing heating and hot water outages and leaks in their homes.
-According to the remaining residents, there has been growing frustration by what they say is too little action from Southwark Council and the Met to make the area safe.